IIIF-Commons/docs-old/step-three-add-a-3rd-party-library-dependency.md

 \(We are using the full, compiled version of paper.js.\)

 Finally, let's test it out in the examples demo.
-Go ahead and add the following code in the `<body>` tag of the `index.html` file and refresh the page:
+If we include the bundled code, and add some paper.js test code in the `<body>` tag of the `index.html` file and refresh the page:

 ```js
 <head>